HHousen/lecture2notes/README.md

 ## Install
 Installation is made easy due to conda environments.
 Simply run this command from the root project directory: `conda env create` and conda will create and environment called `lecture2notes` with all the required packages in [environment.yml](environment.yml).

+NOTE: The `srt` package is on pypi but not conda.
+Therefore you have to build it locally.
+More details can be found in the [conda documentation](https://docs.conda.io/projects/conda-build/en/latest/user-guide/tutorials/build-pkgs-skeleton.html).
+This can de done by performing the following steps:
+1. `conda skeleton pypi srt`
+2. Open the `srt` folder that was created in your workign directory and edit the `meta.yaml` file `requirements` section so that python version 3.6 is used.
+Change `python` under the `host` and `run` sections to `python 3.6`.
+3. `conda build srt`
+4. You're done.
+The `srt` package is now ready to be installed from the `local` channel.
+You can now create the conda environment using `conda env create`.

 ### Step-by-Step Instructions
 1. Clone this repository: `git clone https://github.com/HHousen/lecture2notes.git`.
 2. Change to project diretory: `cd lecture2notes`.